 His forty years service with the National Catholic Reporter began in 1975 as editor.
 He later became the newspaper’s editor-at-large and then books editor.
 As editor, he sought to develop a cadre of journalists to cover the Catholic church’s activities with the same journalistic vigor as reporters on secular newspapers.
 He also applied Gospel social justice standards to analyze the ills of the American social, political, and economic systems.

 Under his editorship, the newspaper contained widespread coverage of Central and Latin American to illustrate Catholics standing in solidarity against fascism, and of Poland and Eastern Europe, in their stand against communism.
 Jones’s personal reporting ranged from Vatican Bank shenanigans (1975) to the first exposé of the nationwide nature of Catholic clerical sexual abuse (1985).

 The topics of his books range from spirituality to economics, reflecting the same spread of interests and concerns as his journalism.
-He has written three well-received biographies: of madcap magazine owner Malcolm Forbes; Pierre Toussaint, 19th-century Haitian ex-slave turned New York hairdresser; and M. Scott Peck, author of The Road Less Traveled.
+He has written three well-received biographies: of M. Scott Peck, author of The Road Less Traveled; Pierre Toussaint, the 19th-century Haitian ex-slave turned New York hairdresser; and madcap magazine owner Malcolm Forbes.

-Married for more than fifty years to Margie O’Brien, Jones has three children and two grandchildren.
-He lives in rural Maryland.
+Married for more than fifty years, Jones and his wife live in Maryland.
+They have three children and two grandchildren.